appsmithorg/appsmith/contributions/docs/TestAutomation.md

 1. Once we have the setup in place, all dependencies will be available locally for test execution.

-1. Change your directory to `app/client`.

 1. Cypress tests are located within, `app/client/cypress` folder.

 1. All the test spec must be within the integration folder only i.e `app/client/cypress/integration`

-1. You can create folders within the cypress folder but make sure you place the spec within the integrations folder.
+1. You can create folders within the `app/client/cypress` folder but make sure you place the spec within the `app/client/cypress/integration` folder.

-1. Cypress tests can be executed in 2 modes: run mode and open mode.
-   If you are willing to execute tests in headless mode through command line follow [run mode](https://docs.cypress.io/guides/guides/command-line.html#How-to-run-commands) else you can use cypress client to run in [open mode](https://docs.cypress.io/guides/guides/launching-browsers.html#Browsers)

-1. Command to open cypress client `./node_modules/.bin/cypress open`

 1. Cypress client looks something like this and you will have all the e2e spec’s within [Smoke_TestSuite](https://docs.cypress.io/guides/getting-started/writing-your-first-test.html#Step-1-Visit-a-page)